North Waziristan Agency: History

 British colonial authorities regarded the Darwesh Khel as among the most difficult of the Pashtun tribes to control.
-Their persistent raids against the Daurs culminated in a formal appeal for protection in 1894, prompting the Daurs to petition the British Government.
-As a result, the Daur region was placed under direct administrative control, whereas the Wazirs remained subject only to political oversight.
+In 1894, their persistent raids against the Daurs prompted the Daurs to petition to the British Government for protection.
+As a result, the Daur region was placed under direct administrative control of the British, whereas the Wazirs remained subject only to political oversight.

-Under the agreement made with Abdur Rahman Khan, the Amir of Afghanistan in 1893, the boundary of that State was demarcated in 1894-5 without apparent opposition from the Darwesh Khel.
-In 1895 the North Waziristan Agency was created, however raids into British territory, however, continued, and in 1897 troops were sent from Datakhel to enforce the collection of a fine which had been imposed on the village of Maizar.
+Under the agreement made with Abdur Rahman Khan, the Amir of Afghanistan in 1893, the boundary of that State was demarcated by the Durand line survey in 1894-5 without apparent opposition from the Darwesh Khel, although it divided their lands between the two countries.
+In 1895 the North Waziristan Agency was created on paper, but raids into British territory continued, and in 1897 troops were sent from Datakhel to enforce the collection of a fine which had been imposed on the village of Maizar.
 The villagers then attacked this force, killing five British officers and men, and as a punishment their lands were laid waste by a military expedition.
-The tribe then submitted, and the Wazirs held aloof from the subsequent risings on the north-west frontier, though their raids continued.
-For some years the tract between Thal and the Tochi in the Lower Kurram valley inhabited by the Kabul Khel section of the Utmanzai remained a safe have, in which a number of outlaws from British territory found a refuge.
+The tribe then submitted, nonetheless there were occasional raids and for some years the tract between Thal and the Tochi in the Lower Kurram valley inhabited by the Kabul Khel section of the Utmanzai remained a safe haven, in which a number of outlaws from British territory found refuge.

 Finally, in November, 1902, columns entered it from the Tochi Valley, Bannu, and Thal.
 The tribesmen offered little opposition, but at Gumatti a gang of men made a desperate resistance.
 All towers were blown up and their rebuilding had not been permitted.
 Large numbers of rebels (about 250) surrendered themselves after the operations, and the country has since been opened by the tribe to the passage of troops and British officers.
 Roads have been made from Thal to Idak in the Tochi and to Bannu.
 Peace was then kept in the Tochi valley, the only portion of the Agency which had been administered, by a militia corps of 1,318 men, of whom 106 are mounted, the regular troops having been withdrawn in 1904.

 In 1910 North Waziristan was created as a fully-fledged agency with its capital at Miranshah.

+Anti-British rebellion and revolts

+Waziristan, and particularly North Waziristan, remained unsettled during British rule, and a number of punitive expeditions were sent to quell the unrest.

+Independent Pashtunistan

+In 1948, the Faqir of Ipi took control of North Waziristan's Datta Khel area and declared the establishment of an independent Pashtunistan (Azad Pakhtunistan).
+In January 1950, a Pashtun loya jirga in Razmak appointed the Faqir of Ipi as the first president of the National Assembly for Pakhtunistan.
+In 1953–1954, the Royal Pakistani Air Force's No. 14 Squadron led an operation from Miran Shah airbase and heavily bombarded the Faqir's compound in Gurwek.
+Although he himself never surrendered until his death, his movement diminished after 1954 when his commander-in-chief surrendered to the Pakistani authorities.